kaavyajain/Messmanagement/README.md

 PRAKRITI AGARWAL  (1910110277)   : delivery(), all_stud(), payment_guest(), recharge_card()

 In addition to this, the debugging, compilation and layout was handled by all of us.
 Most of the data handling was done by Nishtha Gupta.
-Everyone came up with suggestions for innovative features and after critical analyzing of all the ideas, we divided the work accordingly and brought the project to totality.
+Everyone came up with suggestions for innovative features and after critically analyzing all the ideas, we divided the work accordingly and brought the project to totality.